ExpertIce Badges

 Gift Taxes versus Estate Taxes in Estate Planning

-Estate planning and gift tax in Oregon, like in other parts of the United States, are closely related because both involve the transfer of assets to heirs or beneficiaries.
-As an experienced estate planning lawyer in Portland, I work with clients who have large estates that may be subject to both estate and gift taxes.
-Here are key considerations regarding estate planning and gift tax in Oregon:
+Estate planning and gift tax in California, like in other parts of the United States, are closely related because both involve the transfer of assets to heirs or beneficiaries.
+As an experienced estate planning lawyer in Folsom, I work with clients who have estates that may be subject to both estate and gift taxes.
+Here are key considerations regarding estate planning and gift tax in California:

-Oregon Gift Tax: Oregon does not have a separate state gift tax.
-However, gifts made during your lifetime may have implications for your Oregon estate tax liability because the state may include lifetime taxable gifts when calculating the taxable estate.
+California Gift Tax: California does not have a separate state gift tax.
+However, gifts made during your lifetime may have implications for your federal estate tax liability because the government may include lifetime taxable gifts when calculating the taxable estate.

 Federal Estate and Gift Tax:

-• While Oregon has its own estate tax system, it is important to note that the federal estate tax and gift tax laws also apply.
+• While California does not have its own estate tax system, it is important to note that the federal estate tax and gift tax laws apply.

-• The federal estate tax applies to estates with a total taxable value exceeding a specific federal threshold, which is currently $12.92m.
+• The federal estate tax applies to estates with a total taxable value exceeding a specific federal threshold, which is currently $13.61m as of 2024.
 This value refers to the value of the estate after paying all debts owed.

 • The federal gift tax is related to lifetime gifts and is part of the federal estate and gift tax system.
 Gift taxes are generally paid by the giver.
 You can make annual gifts up to a certain limit (the annual exclusion) without triggering the federal gift tax.
-This annual exclusion is $17,000.
+This annual exclusion is $18,000 as of 2024.

-• The lifetime gift tax exemption is also $12.92m.
-This comes into play when a gift is made in excess of $17,000 in a given year.
+• The lifetime gift tax exemption is also $13.61m as of 2024.
+This comes into play when a gift is made in excess of $18,000 in a given year.
 If such a gift is made, the amount above the annual exemption would be applied toward the lifetime gift tax exemption.

-Estate Planning and Gift Tax Implications: Estate planning in Oregon involves creating a comprehensive plan for the management and distribution of your assets, which may include strategies to minimize estate and gift tax liability.
-Some considerations related to estate planning and gift tax in Oregon include:
+Estate Planning and Gift Tax Implications: Estate planning in California involves creating a comprehensive plan for the management and distribution of your assets, which may include strategies to minimize estate and gift tax liability.
+Some considerations related to estate planning and gift tax in California include:

 1. Gifting Strategies: You can use the federal annual gift tax exclusion to make tax-free gifts to your heirs during your lifetime.
 Gifting strategies can help reduce the size of your taxable estate.